How to Start an Event Venue in 6 Steps

 “This is not an easy industry,” she says.
 “There’s a lot of dirty work, and you have to be able to do everything, anytime—at events, things come up, and you have to be able to think on your feet because you never want the party to be anything less than perfect.”

-Securing a quality building in a good location is the first and most important step in the process.
+The next step in figuring out how to start an event venue is to secure a quality building in a good location.
+This is actually one of the most important steps in the process.
 While you can control everything else about your space—how to customize it, what kind of events you want to host, what food to cater—your building and location will be a fixture of your business.

 “Location is huge: it always makes a difference,” says O’Reilly.
 “Here on the Gold Coast, there are people around us who love food and have the budget to afford it.
 The neighborhood is pretty, people like to visit, people can get a cab out of here—it’s even a block from the beach.
 If you have people show up from out of town, you want them to be in a neighborhood where they feel comfortable, familiar.
 While there’s definitely a trend towards that rustic setting nowadays, for us, everyone loves what we have—mom loves it, dad loves it, grandma loves it.”